One of Edinburgh’s best-known visitor attractions

 Others including the Royal Commission on the Ancient and Historical Monuments Scotland (RCHAMS) will beg to differ, suggesting that Mary King was Alexander King’s daughter and did live in the close.

-Just to confuse matters, yet another school of thought is that that Mary King, a widow, moved in to the close with her children at some point before 1635 which seems to tie in more closely with the story told by the Real Mary King’s Close attraction.
+Just to confuse matters, yet another school of thought is that that Mary King, a widow, moved in to the close with her children at some point before 1635 which seems to tie in more closely with the story told by this popular Royal Mile attraction.

 Who was Mary King?

 Putting aside the debate over whether she lived in the close, Mary King was a remarkable woman.
-Successful in business she had her own stall selling clothes later becoming became a burgess with a seat on Edinburgh Town Council after her husband’s death.
+Successful in business she had her own stall selling clothes later becoming became a burgess with a seat on the town council after her husband’s death.

 Even before the plague of 1645, Scotland’s capital was no stranger to the disease.
 The city and the nearby port of Leith suffered intermittently for centuries.

-Edinburgh’s first plague doctor was John Paulitious who sadly did not last long in the job.
+John Paulitious was Edinburgh’s first plague doctor but sadly he didn’t last long in the job.
 Within weeks of working with the sick and dying, he also succumbed to the ‘pest.’

 Although treatments were limited, George Rae tried hard to save his patients.
 Alerted by a white sheet hung from a window he would call at the house and do what he could.
 He would lance their boils, and clean and cauterise their wounds.
 But still many thousands died in a plague which spread throughout many parts Scotland including the nearby port of Leith, not yet an integrated part of the City of Edinburgh.